Bananenkaiser/twitch_prediction_script/README.md

 # twitch_prediction_script

-Rename your folder "Prototyp" to you wished channel-name on twitch.
+Rename your folder 'Prototyp' to your desired channel name on Twitch.

-You need to save your cookies from twitch into "twitch_cookies.csv" to login.
+You need to save your cookies from Twitch into 'twitch_cookies.csv' to log in

 How to: